 If you are planning a trip to either the Mamanuca or Yasawa island groups, then of course you need to consider how to get there (and back).
 When you book accommodation at one of the many resorts in these islands, it is possible that transfers are included, and that will probably be on the Yasawa Flyer.

 While this is a water taxi between the islands, don't assume that you can just turn up and expect to board.
 Pre booking is not absolutely essential, but it is highly recommended.
 The Flyer is often full and there is only one departure a day (8.30am), so if you don't have a ticket, you might just miss out.
-But don't worry... booking is easy, the trip is great fun, and the price is more than reasonable.
+But don't worry... booking is easy, the trip is great fun, although we have to say the prices are pretty steep.
 So here's the beginners guide to the flyer....